-No vessels other than the racing boats and the Following Launch(es) will be on the course when a race is in progress.
-Crews may take whichever route up the river they choose.
-In Summer Eights, in the event of a 'bump', the crew being bumped and the crew gaining the bump move to clear a channel for racing crews to safely pass and stop.
+No vessels other than the racing boats, Swan Support (if present) and the Following Launch(es) will be on the course when a race is in progress.
+Crews may take whichever route up the river they choose but under the Rules of Racing are expected to race in the formally-defined racing line unless to do so safely is impossible.
+In Summer Eights, in the event of a 'bump', the crew being bumped and the crew gaining the bump must move out of the racing line to clear a channel for racing crews to safely pass and stop.
 Crews that have not gained a bump race as far as the finish post, opposite Christ Church Meadow.